khalidabuhakmeh/docs-2/articles/imagesharp.web/gettingstarted.md

 Once installed you will need to add the following code  to `ConfigureServices` and `Configure` in your `Startup.cs` file.

-This installs the the default service and options.
+This installs the the default service and options. **Be sure to call `UseImageSharp` before the call to `UseStaticFiles` if you're using the static file middleware or else files will be processed by that middleware instead.**

 ``` c#
 public void ConfigureServices(IServiceCollection services) {